orbitalchicken/Roadmap/New.md

 	Could you update virtualbox-guest packages from Debian sid repo (5.0.2 versions) for solving 3D acceleration. update mint-mirrors
-	mdm: autologin fails randomly (race condition at boot time?)
+	mdm: autologin fails randomly (race condition at boot time?) installing HP Linux Printing Service HPLIP.
-	AFAIK, libmad0 is illegal in the U.S. and Japan.
-I know Mint 18 has removed multimedia support out of the box partly to streamline global distribution.
-It seems you removed libmad0 from default amd64 images, but you left libmad0:i386 apparently by accident, since all other codecs seem to be cleaned out on the Beta image.
-I don’t want to see Mint run into any trouble in the U.S. or Japan, so libmad0:i386 ought to be removed before release.
-	announcements: change stated res to 1024, add hint about ALT key. installing HP Linux Printing Service HPLIP.
 It wants a library item libtool, which is already installed (I did sudo apt-get install libtool to verify).
 The HPLIP site is http://hplipopensource.com/hplip-web/index.html Thank you for looking into this.
 HPLIP worked with LM17.3.
 	pix: Doesn't seem to generate thumbnails until view is scrolled [Fixed in git] xed: in gedit, and in pluma, you can select text and move it by dragging it with the mouse.
-That doesn't work in xed. boot is noticeably slower for some people (is something hanging on some specs?) does mdm need a respawn workaround? review lightdm changes in respect to systemd adoption (/dev/tty0, etc..)
+That doesn't work in xed. does mdm need a respawn workaround? review lightdm changes in respect to systemd adoption (/dev/tty0, etc..)
 	hardware:
 		Ethernet: